 Only AFL All-Stars are in the group that have four trips with Tom Sestak, Jim Dunaway, and Ernie Warlick.
-Tied with three apiece are Kent Hull, Robert James, Cookie Gilchrist, Bryce Paup, Joe Cribbs, Ted Washington, Shane Conlan, and Eric Moulds.
+Tied with three apiece are Kent Hull, Ted Washington, Shane Conlan, and Eric Moulds., Cookie Gilchrist, Bryce Paup, Joe Cribbs,

 Recent and current Buffalo Bills are now finally showing up.
 With two Pro Bowls apiece there are Brian Moorman and Aaron Schobel along with Takeo Spikes, Nate Odomes, Jason Peters, Darryl Talley, Howard Ballard, Sam Gash, Jim Ritcher, and Will Wolford.
 Two-time AFL All-Stars include Ron McDole, Archie Matsos, Paul Costa, Tom Janik, Wray Carlton, Henry Jacobs, and John Tracey.